MIDDLE SCHOOL AT ST. PAUL'S

 Athletics are a vital part of the total experience at St. Paul’s.
 As an extension of the academic classroom and traditional school day, many valuable lessons are learned through athletic participation – excellence, discipline, self-confidence, managing success and failure, and sportsmanship among them.

-In the fifth grade, students focus on learning fundamental skills, rules and strategies of sports in their PE classes.
-Beginning in sixth grade, in addition to continuing their Physical Education program, boys compete interscholastically, with 20 teams available in 11 sports.
+Beginning in fifth grade, in addition to continuing their Physical Education program, boys compete interscholastically, with 20 teams available in 11 sports.
 The emphasis is on participation, skill development, teamwork and school spirit.
-Click here to read more about St. Paul’s athletics.

 St. Paul’s embraces the arts as a vital means of fostering creativity, insight, empathy, and focus.
 The Arts program provides courses in visual art, woodworking, music, and theater.
 Each year the Middle School presents a major theatrical production in collaboration with St. Paul’s School for Girls.
 The campus has its own radio station, SPS Radio, where Middle School students host and produce live broadcasts of athletic contests, special events and music.